-However, wide-ranging changes to the EU data protection regime (to which Ireland is subject) are expected.
 The Edward Snowden allegations of large-scale access by US authorities of EU citizens' personal data have brought the treatment of 'big data' to the forefront of political discussion in Europe, including Ireland.
-Significant changes are likely to come about as a result of the GDPR.
-On 15 December 2015, the European Parliament, the Council and the Commission reached political agreement on the GDPR.
-Once formally adopted, it will be applicable two years thereafter.
+Significant changes are likely to come about as a result of the GDPR, implemented in Ireland by the Data Protection Act 2018.